Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Okay, fuck subtlety.
 The time had come to put a *long* way between her and whatever else these bastards had.
 She turned and crashed through the back door of some place that turned out to be a restaurant.
 A couple of cooks gave her a shocked look as she vaulted the counter, then breakfast diners out in the front shrieked and scattered as she plowed through and out the plate glass window in the front, cradling her new stump to her belly.

 She skidded on her butt over the hood of a taxi, jinked in front of a honking pickup, into another alleyway and toward the waiting black car with its open back door.
-Crashed onto the back seat, hauled the door shut with her good---only---hand and gave her handler a wild look in the mirror.
+Crashed onto the back seat, hauled the door shut with her good - only - hand and gave her handler a wild look in the mirror.

 He pulled out into traffic like it was just another weekday morning.
 “Get your head down.”